Cedar Fair: Dick Kinzel era

 The first acquisition of the new Cedar Fair company came in 1992 when Cedar Fair bought Dorney Park from Harris Weinstein.
 Cedar Fair also bought Worlds of Fun from Hunt-Midwest in 1995.
 One of the biggest acquisitions came in 1997 when Cedar Fair bought Knott's Berry Farm from the Knott family.
 This marked the first time Cedar Fair operated a year-round amusement park.
-The acquisition included operations of the Camp Snoopy indoor park at the Mall of America in Bloomington, Minnesota.
+The acquisition included operations of the Camp Snoopy indoor park at the Mall of America in Bloomington, Minnesota, and the company would gain rights to use Peanuts intellectual properties at its parks.
 In 2005, Cedar Fair withdrew from the lease arrangement leaving Mall of America to manage the park on its own.
 Mall of America formed a partnership with the Nickelodeon franchise in 2007 and continues to operate under the name Nickelodeon Universe.
 Several new water park properties named Knott's Soak City opened around the southern California area since the acquisition which included Buena Park in 1999, Chula Vista in 2000 and Palm Springs in 2001.
 Michigan's Adventure in Muskegon, Michigan was purchased for $27.6 million in 2001.

 Cedar Fair opened its first indoor water park in November 2004, Castaway Bay.
 It was added to the former Radisson Hotel which was then renamed.
 The indoor waterpark resort is open year-round.

 Larger acquisitions followed in 2004 with Six Flags Worlds of Adventure.
 Cedar Fair purchased the park for $145 million, reverting its name to Geauga Lake, as it was before its Six Flags branding in 2000.
 Subsequently, Cedar Fair stripped the park of all references to Looney Tunes and DC Comics characters which were licensed properties owned by Six Flags.
 The zoological and marine life portion of the complex (SeaWorld Ohio), which was annexed to the theme park in 2001, was also shuttered.
 Six Flags retained ownership of the animals.
 The amusement park remained in Cedar Fair's portfolio through 2007, and the water park continued to operate as Wildwater Kingdom through 2016.

 On May 22, 2006, Cedar Fair announced it had outbid competitors and intended to purchase all five parks in the Paramount Parks chain, including Star Trek: The Experience at the Las Vegas Hilton and the management agreement of Bonfante Gardens (now known as Gilroy Gardens).
 On June 30, 2006, Cedar Fair announced that it had completed its acquisition of Paramount Parks from CBS Corporation in a cash transaction valued at US$1.24 billion.
 Shortly following the transfer of ownership, Cedar Fair began the process of integrating the two companies.
 With the purchase of the Paramount Parks, Cedar Fair LP announced that it would do business under the name Cedar Fair Entertainment Company.
-Cedar Fair LP remains the legal company name.
+Cedar Fair LP remained the legal company name.